Heathfield Vets

 Hello I’m Ian

 My next move was 15 months compulsory national service in the South African Defence Force.
-I spent 12 months of this working as a vet in a rural tribal area, providing a service to the local farmers and pet owners.
+I spent 12 months of this working as a vet in a rural area, providing a service to the local farmers and pet owners.

-With that obligation completed, I returned to my hometown to work in a mixed practice for 9 months before deciding to have a 6 month working holiday in the UK.
+With that obligation completed, I returned to my hometown to work in a mixed practice for 9 months before deciding to have a six-month working holiday in the UK.
+As the saying goes, the rest is history…

 I joined Heathfield Vets in 1991 and became a partner in 1998.